osmcode/osmium-tool/README.md

 ## License

+Copyright (C) 2013-2015  Jochen Topf <jochen@topf.org>

 This program is available under the GNU GENERAL PUBLIC LICENSE Version 3.
 See the file LICENSE.txt for the complete text of the license.

 ## Authors